coolbaby0208/MN-COVID19/README.md

   - Response data source: "https://mn.gov/covid19/data/response.jsp"

-  - Library needed for this R markdown: tidyverse, gridExtra, knitr, kableExtra, rvest, lubridate
+  - Library needed for this R markdown: tidyverse, ggrepel, gridExtra, knitr, kableExtra, rvest, lubridate

   - If you are interested in COVID-19 data by county, take a look in [CountyDataFromNYTimes](../master/CountyDataFromNYTimes).